chiseanchang0727/Projects/Data_Analysis_project.md

     - retained: users back in the second-engaged day

-- For games, following metrics represent the user performance
+- For games, following metrics indicate the performance
     - character level
     - time spent
     - money spent